Emiougus/TriggerRemap/readme.md

 ## Known Issues
-In Ratchet and Clank 2 jumping to the side while strafing, ratchet doesn't always perform a sideways flip
+In Ratchet and Clank 2 jumping to the side while strafing, ratchet doesn't always perform a sideways flip PSTV Support hasn't been tested, may or may not work

 ## Credits
 - Rinnegatamante for LPP-Vita